bxrdy/bipolar-guardian/docs/project/ACCURACY_PLAN.md

 ## 1. Executive Summary

-This document provides a complete analysis of our accuracy measurement system, from our current sophisticated simulation to the roadmap for real clinical validation. **We are honest about what we've built vs. what real accuracy requires.**
+This document provides a complete analysis of the accuracy measurement system, from the current sophisticated simulation to the roadmap for real clinical validation. **This is an honest assessment of what has been built vs. what real accuracy requires.**

 ### Current Reality (Honest Assessment)
-- **What we built**: Sophisticated algorithmic validation system that replaces Math.random() with structured pattern-based evaluation
+- **What has been built**: Sophisticated algorithmic validation system that replaces Math.random() with structured pattern-based evaluation
-- **What we didn't build**: Clinically validated accuracy measurement against ground truth data
+- **What has not been built**: Clinically validated accuracy measurement against ground truth data
 - **Current value**: Excellent for development, quality assurance, and regression testing
 - **Current limitation**: Not suitable for medical accuracy claims or clinical validation